Flying Cloud (clipper): Race with clipper Hornet in 1853Hornet had a two-day head start on Flying Cloud in their famous 1853 race. She left New York for San Francisco, 26 April 1853, with Flying Cloud departing two days later.

 After the roughly 15,000-mile voyage around Cape Horn, both ships arrived in San Francisco harbor 106 days later at almost the same time, with Hornet sailing in just 45 minutes ahead of the Flying Cloud.

 British clipper to Australia and New Zealand, New Brunswick timber trade

 In 1862, Flying Cloud was sold to the Black Ball Line, Liverpool, sailing under British colors without change of name, and was soon traveling between the mother country and Australia and New Zealand.
 Her latter years were spent in the log trade between Newcastle upon Tyne, England, and Saint John, New Brunswick, Canada.

 Loss of the ship

-On 19 June 1874, Flying Cloud went ashore on the Beacon Island bar, Saint John, New Brunswick, and was condemned and sold.
+On 19 June 1874, Flying Cloud went aground on the Beacon Island bar, Saint John, New Brunswick.
+After she was refloated, it was discovered that her back was broken.
 The following June she was burned for the scrap metal value of her copper and iron fastenings.

 Ballad

 A well-known ballad about a ship named Flying Cloud tells the story of an Irishman who was pressed into sailing on the ship on a slaving voyage from Baltimore via Bermuda to West Africa, which led to another voyage as a pirate ship that resulted in the execution of the crew at Newgate.
 However, these events are nothing to do with the actual history of the clipper ship.Laws K28.
 No historical basis known.
 Horace P. Beck, 'The Riddle of "The Flying Cloud", Journal of American Folklore, 66 (1953), pp. 123-33, is a thorough study of the ballad.